Take action

 Call Governor Shapiro at (717) 787-2500 or text (717-788-8990)

 Sample script: “Governor Shapiro, as a resident of Pennsylvania, I am calling on you to end state collaboration with ICE.
-Now is the time to use the full extent of your power to take administrative action, such as ending database access with ICE, ending collaboration between the State Department of Corrections and ICE, strengthening the state trooper ICE policy, protecting information in public benefit programs from ICE, prohibiting immigration enforcement arrests in state facilities, never lease a state facility to ICE, and allow state departments to demonstrate support for the drivers licenses for all campaigns (HB 1518).
+Now is the time to use the full extent of your power to take administrative action, such as ending database access with ICE, ending collaboration between the State Department of Corrections and ICE, strengthening the state trooper ICE policy, protecting information in public benefit programs from ICE, prohibiting immigration enforcement arrests in state facilities, never lease or sell a state facility to ICE, and allow state departments to demonstrate support for the drivers licenses for all campaigns (HB 1518).
 We need our Governor to stand up for immigrant communities."

 -